zenodante/PicoCalc-micropython-driver/README.md

 ## ILI9488 DRIVER IN C MODULE/PYTHON
 C part has been done for fast 1,2,4,8 bit LUT operation and 16bit 565RGB, frameBuf based swap class in python .
+Now using core1 for framebuff update to screen.
+Much faster REPL display.

 ## SPEAKER DRIVER
 N/A